Solar Panels in Blackpool, Lancashire

 Can I add a battery to my solar system?

 Yes.
-A home battery (typically 5-10 kWh) stores excess solar electricity for evening use.
-This increases your self-consumption from around 30-40% to 60-80%.
-Batteries currently cost £3,000-£6,000 and also benefit from 0% VAT.
+A home battery (typically 5-10 kWh capacity) stores excess solar electricity generated during the day for evening and overnight use.
+This increases your self-consumption from around 30-40% to 60-80%, significantly reducing your reliance on grid electricity.
+Batteries currently cost £3,000-£6,000 and also benefit from 0% VAT on residential installations.
+Most batteries are warranted for 10-12 years and can be retrofitted to an existing solar system.
+Popular options include the Tesla Powerwall, GivEnergy, and Fox ESS units.

 Can I get solar panels on an east or west facing roof in Blackpool?

 Yes.
-East or west-facing roofs still produce 80-85% of the output of a south-facing roof.
-Many installers recommend splitting panels across east and west to spread generation throughout the day, which can actually improve self-consumption.
+East or west-facing roofs still produce 80-85% of the output of a south-facing roof, making them well worth installing.
+Many installers recommend splitting panels across east and west faces to spread generation throughout the day, which can improve self-consumption and reduce the amount of electricity exported at the lower SEG rate.
+East-facing panels generate more in the morning, while west-facing panels peak in the afternoon — both align well with typical household usage patterns.
+Only north-facing roofs are generally unsuitable for solar in the UK.

 How does shading affect solar panels in Blackpool?

-Shading from trees, chimneys, or nearby buildings can reduce output significantly.
-Modern systems use optimisers or microinverters so that shading on one panel doesn't drag down the whole system.
-Your installer will assess shading during the site survey.
+Shading from trees, chimneys, or nearby buildings can reduce output significantly — even partial shading on one panel can affect the whole string in older systems.
+Modern systems use power optimisers or microinverters so that shading on one panel does not drag down the performance of other panels, typically recovering 20-25% of otherwise lost generation.
+Your MCS-certified installer will assess shading patterns throughout the year during the site survey using specialist tools.
+If shading is unavoidable, optimisers add approximately £50-£80 per panel but are well worth the investment for maintaining overall system performance.

 Can I sell excess solar electricity?